Chapter 22 BWV 38 Aus tiefer Not schrei ich zu dir

 Was this intended for man or God?
 Probably the latter.
-But the members of the congregation would, from the convoluted texture, surely recognise the wailing of the voices amid distressing sinfulness.
+But the members of the congregation would, from the convoluted texture, surely at least recognise the wailing of the voices amid distressing sinfulness.

 In fact from the musical viewpoint, to remove this aria would be to eliminate the keystone of the cantata.
 For one thing it would place two recitatives together, something Bach does nowhere else in this cycle (with the possible exception of C 180 chapter 21).
 For another, it would badly misbalance the work.
 Furthermore, there is internal evidence indicating that this aria was conceived as an integral part of the overall conception.

 Its central position, flanked on each side by a recitative and chorus (or trio), certainly marks its significance.
 The main theme, stated by the oboes and latterly voice, is built upon a shape of four notes which bears the same contour and rhythmic structure of a motive embedded within the chorale's first two phrases.

 The melodic shape and repeated bass figuration of the opening bars.

 (The full ritornello theme may be accessed from the home page).

 The opening line of text is----I hear in the midst of my anguish----and the tenor voice is placed very much ′in the midst′ of the four-part texture, below the two oboes and above the bass line.
 The oft repeated bass figure, yet another version of the 'joy' motive, albeit here within a moderating minor context, is a diminution of a rhythm which occurs in most of the chorale phrases.